cjmet/AhMediaPlayer/README.md

   - [x] Improved Background Task
   - [x] Add Callback Ability to the Background Task
   - [x] Integrate FileFind, Callback, EF Core, and Maui
-  - [x] Read and use Meta Data from MP3 files
+  - [x] Read and use Meta Data from MP3 fil
+  - [x] Id each song by filename to eliminate duplicates.
 - [x] Extract ScanForMedia() into /CommonLibrary/CommonProgramLogic.cs
+- [x] Create Random Playlists for Testing
+- [x] More Fluent Advanced Search with Parsing, to replace both Search and Advanced Search.
 - [ ] Work on general logic around the DB and App
-  - [x] Id each song by filename to eliminate duplicates.
+- [ ] Convert CommonLibrary to the Repository Pattern and Interfaces.
 - [ ] Uniquely ID each song to eliminate duplicates, including duplicates with different filenames
-- [x] Create Random Playlists for Testing
-- [ ] CRUD  (No this isn't the best way to implement this.
-Ideally it will go down into a repository.)
-    - [x] Create
-    - [x] Read
-    - [ ] Update
-    - [ ] Delete
-- [x] More Fluent Advanced Search with Parsing, to replace both Search and Advanced Search.

 * ### Data Library